techrdev/ui-generator/README.md

 yarn release
 ```

-And then follow the guide from standard-version.
+And then the CI will do the rest.